 2. Need for a mobile application

-Established e-commerce businesses have a mobile application handy along with a responsive website for their business.
-Quite a few businesses have tried adopting mobile applications alone instead of launching a website.
-Based on the type of product or service being offered, very few have succeeded, though even they did at the cost of losing a greater market share.
+Established e-commerce businesses have a mobile application and a responsive website.
+Quite a few companies have tried adopting mobile applications instead of launching a website.
+Very few have succeeded based on the type of product or service being offered, even though they did at the cost of losing a greater market share.
 As per a study by VisionMobile, over 55% of mobile apps earn less than $500/ month.
 Another Gartner report suggests that 25% of app users use it only once, and about 80-90% of apps are eventually deleted.

 Despite these demotivating figures, a mobile application makes sense and is even preferred in many scenarios by online shoppers because it is convenient, fast, and easier to browse.
-Also, it is easier to push personalized notifications on new offers, and the customer can also respond faster.
+Also, it is easier to push personalized notifications on new offers, and the customer can respond faster.

 3. More on Mobile Technology and its advantage over website